koonimaru/easy_heatmapper/README.md

 yLabels: M array.
 The labels/names of data X by row.

 save: a saving directory with a prefix, e.g., "/home/foo/test".
 Default is a current directory.
 If you set as "", no files will be saved.

 WRITE_CLUSTER: True or False.
 Choose if cluster information is output or not.
 Default=True.

-methods: "", "tsne", "umap", "pca".
+methods: Takes "", "tsne", "umap", "pca".
 Dimension reduction methods to apply before hierarchical clustering.

 CPU: CPU number to use.
 It has effect only when tsne methods is used.
+Default is half of available CPUs.

-cluster_both: If True, cluster both x and y axis of data.
+cluster_both: True or False.
+If True, cluster both x and y axis of data.
+Default=True.

-SHOW: If True, show a heatmap in runtime.
+SHOW: True or False.
+If True, show a heatmap in runtime.
+Default=True.

+COLOR: Takes the name of matlab colormaps.

+_spectral: Takes an integer. the number of colors to use.
+If you see different clusters with a same color, increase this number.

 Example